Wrongful Death Lawyer in DC

 How Damages Are Allocated to the Deceased’s Family Members

 While claims are typically brought by the personal representative of the estate, when the damages are awarded in these types of cases, they are usually allocated to surviving family members based on the findings of each of their losses.
 For example, where a jury or judge finds that 80% of a wrongful death award is based on the widow’s losses, and 20% is based on the losses of the deceased’s children, the award is paid out to each party according to the respective percentages.

-What About Wrongful Death Claims Against Federal Government?
+Can a Wrongful Death Lawyer Help with Claims Against Federal Government?

 Another feature of D.C. that has to be mentioned is that it is home to governmental agencies that are regularly sued for wrongful death.
 These kinds of cases could involve claims by the deceased’s family members of drone strike victims who wish to seek redress from the government or even medical malpractice claims against the Department of Veterans Affairs.

 Cases, where the federal government is named as a defendant, are filed in the federal court under the Federal Tort Claims Act or FTCA.
 While the FTCA is not governed by D.C.’s wrongful death laws, there are parts where it relies on the laws of the District.
 For instance, under the Act, claims may only be brought where the U.S., if a private individual, would be liable to a claimant in terms of the law of the place where the omission or act occurred.
 So, there are some situations where the District’s laws can determine whether or not the federal government is liable for wrongful death under the FTCA.

 Now, let’s explore some of the most commonly asked questions regarding wrongful death in D.C.

 Frequently Asked Questions About Wrongful Death in the District of Columbia

 - What qualifies as a wrongful death in the District of Columbia?